880 Walkers Line, Burlington, ON, L7N 2G2

 If you commute on the highway, spend most time testing the car on the highway.
 If you regularly drive on country roads, test the car on country roads.

-Also test it in traffic, in the city, on twisty roads and every surface type you can within reason.
+Also test it in traffic, in the city, on twisty roads and on every surface type you can within reason.

-Look and Listen to the Car
+2. Look and Listen to the Car

 If the sales person drives the car to you and leaves it running.
 Turn the engine off and leave it a minute while you get into position.
 Adjust the seats and mirrors and get yourself ready.